 Let’s understand with an example:

 Suppose total volume of shares traded in a script ABC is 10000.
-Out of which 4000 were bought by traders and sold in the same day.
+Out of which 2000 were bought by traders in morning and 2000 were then sold later in the day (total volume 4000) .
 Then the shares taken in delivery is 6000 and delivery percentage is 60%.

 The delivery percentage and volume information are available in NSE/ BSE sites.

-Spike in delivery percentage should be analysed with stock price change to analyse the short-term trend.
+Spike in delivery percentage and delivery volumes should be analyzed with stock price change to predict the short-term trend.
 Take a look into different scenarios below:

 But as suggested the above two parameters should not be the only criteria to decide on whether to buy or sell a stock.
 Always one should rely on fundamental analysis for long term investment.